openbridge/openbridge.github.io/docs/pipeline.md

 # Sending Compressed Files

 Openbridge supports the delivery and processing of compressed files in `zip`, `gzip` or `tar.gz` formats.
-However, since we do not know the contents of an archive prior to it arriving and us unpackaing it, custom processing is needed to ensure we are handling the contents in the manner you want us to.
+However, since we do not know the contents of an archive prior to it arriving and us unpackaging it, custom processing is needed to ensure we are handling the contents in the manner you want us to.
 This is especially important when a single archive contains a number of distinct files that have different data types and structures.
 Here are a few different use cases that arise with compressed files.

 ## Simple Use Case: One Archive, One File